Playtime's Over (album)

 Playtime's Over is the second album by American rapper Candyman.
-It was released on July 1991 for Epic Records and was produced by Candyman and DJ Scratch.
+It was released in July 1991 for Epic Records and was produced by Candyman and DJ Scratch.
 Coming off the success of his previous album Ain't No Shame in My Game, Playtime's Over failed to reach any Billboard charts.
 It featured only one charting single, "Oneighundredskytalkpinelevenotwosevenine" (1-800-Sky-Talk PIN #110279), which made it to number 13 on the Hot Rap Singles.
 It was the last time anything by Candyman made it to the Billboard charts.